 - 1. Direction and instruction,

 - 2. Specialized software,

-- 3. Live dictation.
+- 3. Live dictation,

 - 4. Spelling and word usage,

 - 5. Required non-tested transcription,

 - 6. Court observations, and

 - 7. Dictionary building.

-Methods of Evaluation
+Methods of Evaluation:

 - 1. Direct evaluation of transcribed documents with student meeting the requirements in formatting, punctuation, word usage and spelling, - 2.
 Weekly vocabulary tests that include, but are not limited to, spelling and word usage, - 3.
 Live dictation from qualified staff readers, - 4.
 Speed building tapes in lab environment and to be used as homework as needed, and - 5.
-Timed dictation tests on new material at 140 wpm in two areas, literary and jury charge with a pass rate of 97.5%.
+Timed dictation tests on new material at 120 wpm in two areas; jury charge and literary with a pass rate of 97.5% in order to advance to next level.